What We Do

 workforce development

 Talking Talons Youth Leadership participates in the New Mexico Youth Conservation Corps program annually.
 This program provides entry level summer jobs to high schoolers, giving them a head start on their careers in conservation.
-Crew members also receive life-skill training and mentorship.
+Talking Talons supports the YCC as an integral component of our Longitudinal Program Model.